rubenbalbastre/deep-research-multi-agent-system/README.md

 Agents and workflows are implemented in an object-oriented style.
 Configuration (e.g., LLM settings) is stored in YAML files, making it easy to reuse logic while varying model parameters.

+The models selected were gpt-4o-mini by default since we wanted to reduce cost of the API to the minimum.
+The summarizer node uses gpt-4.1 due to the requirements of a larger context window.
+Alternatives like a map-style summarize were discarted to simplify the execution.

 ```yaml
 "research":